 - One sets up most of the plot of the Agents of S.H.I.E.L.D. episode "Repairs".
 The team believe that an accelerator explosion gave Hanna, a safety inspector working at the facility, telekinetic powers.
 It turns out that the accelerator was being used in an attempt to recreate the rifts from Thor: The Dark World and another employee, Tobias, got caught in one such rift created during the explosion.
 Tobias is now constantly moving between worlds, turning him into a pseudo ghost, and he is "haunting" Hanna.

 - The Torchwood radio play "Lost Souls", written to celebrate the launch of the LHC, has an alien soul-stealer living in the tunnels of the Collider, let in by a rip in the universe caused by the accelerator.
 Reversing the polarity of the beams conveniently destroys the beast and reveals the Higgs Boson.
+The monster is a definite case of Artistic License - Physics.
+It steals all your neutrons!

 - Writing in "LHC" (or "SCIENCE") in Scribblenauts is one of several ways of killing everyone on the screen.
 Including yourself.